ubilabs/google-maps-react-hooks/library/docs/GoogleMapProvider.md

 __mapContainer__ (_optional property_)

 A reference to the HTML element that displays the map.
+Usually we do this by adding a `div` element.
-Without the mapContainer provided, no visual map will be displayed.
+Without the `mapContainer` provided, no visual map will be displayed.

 ```Typescript
 mapContainer?: HTMLElement | null;